XTrace: Making the most of every sample in stochastic trace estimation: Introduction

 \subsubsection{The \NysTrace estimator}

-Our second method, called \NysTrace, is an exchangeable trace estimator designed for positive-semidefinite (psd) matrices.
+Our second method, \NysTrace, is an exchangeable trace estimator designed for positive-semidefinite (psd) matrices.
 Rather than using a randomized SVD to reduce the variance, this estimator uses a Nystr{\"o}m approximation~\cite[\S14]{MT20a} of the psd matrix $\mat{A} \in \real^{N \times N}$.
-This approximation takes the form
+The Nystr\"om approximation takes the form

 The Nystr{\"o}m method requires only $k$ matvecs to compute a rank-$k$ approximation, while the randomized SVD requires $2k$ matvecs.

 Let us summarize the \NysTrace method.
 Draw iid isotropic test vectors $\vec{\omega}_1, \dots, \vec{\omega}_m$, and form the test matrix $\mat{\Omega} = $.
 The basic estimators take the form